seosamba/ecommerce/readme.txt

     order-name,price,brand,date,sku - sorting of the list by: name, price, brand, date and sku desc - when option order-* is set the sorting of the list by desc.
-By default sorting by asc unwrap - remowed the <div class="product-list"></div> HTML element 5 - add limit for productlist, where 5 is count of products limit.
+By default sorting by asc unwrap - remowed the <div class="product-list"></div> HTML element userorderselect, userorderradio, userorderarrow - add select, radio or arrow style ordering to the productlist 5 - add limit for productlist, where 5 is count of products limit.
 By default is 50 (must be last option in "product list" widget) additionalfilters-somename,somename2,.. - Special filter for {$filter... widget where somename* is unique filter name
 3. Store widgets: